Drone Mitigation Technology: Prepare for the Inevitable

 Kinetic drone mitigation technology, or physical interdiction, while currently challenging due to drones being small, agile targets, is a critical tool for certain threats.
 Advances in technology will make these methods more effective and accessible.

-Kinetic drone mitigation technology usually involves a ballistic resource being used to damage or destroy the drone, i.e., bullets, missiles, other drones fired at the target drone.
-As mitigation authority expands, strategies will evolve to minimize collateral damage and maximize effectiveness.
+Kinetic drone mitigation technology usually involves a ballistic resource being used to damage or destroy the drone, i.e., bullets, missiles, or other drones fired at the target drone.
+As the mitigation authority expands, strategies will evolve to minimize collateral damage and maximize effectiveness.

 Another form of kinetic drone mitigation technology is capture.
 Many drone capture systems attempt to ensnare the drone’s propellers to disable but not destroy.
 These snares can be launched from a gun, suspended from a drone, or shot from a gun on a drone.
 The idea is to capture the drone for evidence and quickly disarm it as a threat.
-As mitigation becomes more prevalent, these capture methods will be refined for greater reliability and to address liability concerns.’’
+As mitigation becomes more prevalent, these capture methods will be refined for greater reliability and to address liability concerns.

-While kinetic drone mitigation technology is currently reserved for a select few Federal agencies and even those with authority can only exercise it in certain circumstances, non-kinetic mitigation is also advancing rapidly and will become more accessible.
+While kinetic drone mitigation technology is currently reserved for a select few Federal agencies, and even those with authority can only exercise it in certain circumstances, non-kinetic mitigation is also advancing rapidly and will become more accessible.

 Some non-kinetic drone mitigation technology techniques, while sharing similar collateral damage concerns with kinetic mitigation, are being developed with a focus on post-mitigation consequences.